Memory management unit: Benefits

-An MMU can provide memory protection, so that attempts by code to access or modify data to which it does not have access results in a failure; this catches both software bugs and deliberate attempts to access or modify that data.
+An MMU can provide memory protection, so that attempts by code to access or modify data to which it does not have access result in a failure; this catches both software bugs and deliberate attempts to access or modify that data.
 Typically, an operating system assigns each program its own virtual address space.

 An MMU can also be used to expand the size of the physical address when the virtual address is too small.
 For instance, the PDP-11 originally had a 16-bit address that made it too small as memory sizes increased in the 1970s.
 This was addressed by expanding the physical memory bus to 18 bits, and using an MMU to add two more bits based on other pins on the processor bus to indicate which program was accessing memory.

 Other memory-related MMU functions

-Some MMUs such as the Signetics 68905, also included a controller to manage a processor cache, which stores recently accessed data in a very fast memory and thus reduces the need to talk to the slower main memory.
+Some MMUs, such as the Signetics 68905, also included a controller to manage a processor cache, which stores recently accessed data in a very fast memory and thus reduces the need to talk to the slower main memory.
 In some implementations, MMUs are also responsible for bus arbitration, controlling access to the memory bus among the many parts of the computer that desire access.